bergpb/justnotethis/README.md

-### JustTaskThis
+### JustNoteThis

-- A task app made with Ruby and Sinatra.
+- A note app made with Ruby and Sinatra.

 Instructions:
 - Clone this app,